LLNL/Sina/python/docs/source/sina_schema.rst

       "data": {
           // Entries must have a value.
 Optionally, they can have tags and/or units.
           "initial_angle":: {"value": 30},
-          // For units, we recommend SI with / for division and ^ for exponentiation.
-          // This format may have future support in Sina.
           "max_density": { "value": 3, "units": "kg/m^3" },
           "total_energy": { "value": 12.2, "units": "MJ", "tags": ["output"]},
           // Data can be strings, scalars, lists of strings, or lists of scalars